cmbi/hssp/README.md

     tar -zxvf xssp-2.?.?.tar.gz
     cd xssp-2.?.?.tar.gz

-Configure en build `mkdssp`:
+Configure en build the xssp executables:

     ./configure
+    make

+To build only one executable of the xssp project, e.g. `mkdssp`, type:

     make mkdssp

-Test the executable:
+To test the `mkdssp` executable type:

     ./mkdssp

-To add the executable to /usr/local/bin type:
+To add the executables to /usr/local/bin type:

-    sudo make mkdssp
+    sudo make

 # Citing xssp